nanochess/bootLogo/README.md

 ### REPEAT 10 [FD 10 RT 20]

 Repeat 10 times FD 10 RT 20.
-Repeat can be nested.
-If you miss the final ] character then bootLogo will crash.
+REPEAT can be nested.
+If you somehow miss the final ] character then bootLogo will crash.

 ### PU